UBC-MOAD/pa-th-simple/docs/prelim-model.rst

 - The grid is 100 x 1.

-- The solution propogates from surface to seafloor, and increases linearly with depth.
+- The solution propogates from surface to seafloor, and increases in magnitude linearly with depth.

-- The [Th] distribution is constant *before* the steady state is established because the production, adsorption, and desorption rates are constant.
+- The [Th] distribution is constant in depth *before* the steady state is reached because the production, adsorption, and desorption rates are constant.

 - It takes a time interval t = [0:tmax] for a particle to sink from an initial depth z = [0:zmax], which means after a time interval tmax = zmax/S, where S is the sinking velocity, the initial distribution has fallen out.